Did an airplane drop poop over a Burnsville neighborhood?

 BURNSVILLE, Minn. – Some south metro residents say Monday was like any other day – until some foul-smelling stuff fell from the sky.

-Carisa Browne was waiting in the drive-thru line at the Caribou Coffee off Highway 13 and Cliff Road in Burnsville Monday.
+Carisa Browne was waiting in the drive-thru line at the Caribou Coffee off Highway 13 and Cliff Road in Burnsville.

 "I was waiting in line, getting my daily coffee…and all of a sudden brown dropped onto my vehicle," Browne said.
 "It was like it rained brown for a second, boom, like that.
 I got out and I went to the car in front of me and I was like, 'What just happened to us?'
 And he was like, 'I have no idea.'"